kuj0210/Smart-mobile/README.md

  - Raspberry Pi with chat-bot based System
  - Using communication with flask server
  - Using 2 flask servers.(Main Server(in aws), PiServer(in raspberryPi))
- - You can check the status of your pet with PiCamera
+ - You can check the status of your baby by using mobile system
- - You can manage meal and to give water to your pet(s).

 ## **Requirement**